Michael Stean: Chess career

 In international tournaments, he competed successfully at Montilla 1976 (2nd= with Kavalek and Calvo after Karpov), Montilla 1977 (3rd after Gligorić and Kavalek), London 1977 (2nd= with Mestel and Quinteros after Hort), Vršac 1979 (1st), Smederevska Palanka 1980 (1st) and Beersheba 1982 (1st).

 During this period, Stean frequently had to put aside his own playing ambitions, as he was engaged as one of Viktor Korchnoi's team of seconds for world championship campaigns in 1977–78 and 1980–81.
 In many respects, the partnerships that developed were reasonably successful; Korchnoi brushed aside some powerful rival Candidates like Boris Spassky, Robert Hübner and Lev Polugaevsky en route to his two finals with Karpov.
 Stean's role was mostly involved with opening preparation and he and Korchnoi became good friends.

 Writing

 While playing chess, he wrote two books – Sicilian Najdorf (Batsford, 1976) and Simple Chess (Faber, 1978).
 Both books were well received and the latter has become known as a chess classic, remaining in print many years later (reprinted algebraic edition – Dover, 2003).
 Simple Chess concentrates on simple positional ideas and strategies and shows how they might be developed with the aid of sample games.
 He also contributed a lengthy introduction to Bent Larsen's book about the 1978 World Championship.

+Stean was a chess columnist for The Observer between 1979 and 1993.